alexpolt/alexpolt.github.io/src/perspective.md

   ![](images/solid-angle.png "Perspective Difference in a Digital Camera and Human Eye")

   In the drawing above on the left is how light is registered in an image sensor of a digital camera.
 On the right is a human eye.
-The striped bar is an object at a constant distance.
+The striped bar is an object at a constant z distance.
   The rays are being cast at regular angles simulating the solid angle.

   Because the form of the image sensor and retina is different the rays on the left cut increasing